mpavlou/samplesizedev/README.md

 require(samplesizedev)
 ```

-Please get in touch (m.pavlou@ucl.ac.uk) for any bugs you spot and or for suggestions for improvement.
+Please get in touch (m.pavlou@ucl.ac.uk) for any bugs you spot and/or for suggestions for improvement.

 ## Example